Logiqx/gpx-ideas/docs/extensions/README.md

 ### Basic Concepts

-- Adhere to existing GPX [standards](../standards.md)
+- Adhere to the existing GPX [standards](../standards.md)
-- Identify general categories and group similar items together in separate schemas
+- Identify general categories and group related data items into the same schema(s)
-  - Use three letter abbreviations - e.g. "gpx_met.xsd" and `<met:xyz>` for meteorological extensions
+  - Use three letter abbreviations - e.g. "gpx_met.xsd" and `<met:xyz>` for meteorological data

-- Maintain 100% compatibility with existing GPX readers, including Garmin software such as Connect, MapSource, etc
+- Ensure 100% compatibility with existing GPX readers, including Garmin software such as Connect, MapSource, etc
+  - See [notes](../proposal/garmin.md) from previous proposal describing the behaviors of Garmin products

 ### Diving In

-Feel free to look at some of the [examples](examples/README.md) first, prior to looking at the extensions in more detail.
+Feel free to take a look at some of the [examples](examples/README.md) first, prior to looking at the extensions in more detail.

 | Schema                       | Description                |
 | ---------------------------- | -------------------------- |